ReflexCreations/stamina-guide/README.md

 There's no consensus yet on how far the pivot should be.
 Logically, we should expect that the less rotation of your feet for left, up and right, and the less movement of the heels, the better you will be.
 Logically also, having some grip on the panels, by having more pivot, and more foot in contact with the panel, allows you to push off of it onto your next panel.
 For that reason, try not to focus too hard on the pivot range.

 None of this is absolute.
 I have a slight lean onto my right foot, and my left foot moves more as a result.
 My left foot also likes to overshoot the down arrow at times, and the heel leaves the center if I'm not careful.
 The important thing is to be aware of these factors, and work on them.

+### Which muscles do I use?

+Over time, your muscles will adapt to these motions in terms of their growth.
+You'll get more efficient in the motion, gain better muscle memory, and learn the tiny optimisations.
+But one surprising part is the sheer level of co-ordination between your muscles to get good at this game.

+With based form, I've found the answer is you use.. basically everything.
+Your core, lower back, and deltoid muscles tend to be a big deal in terms of keeping you upright and stable.
+But the legs are powerhouses here, and just about everything is important.

+Although your ankle is appearing to pivot, it tends to be more of a whole leg motion.
+So your hip rotator tends to be a very strong way to build a good pivot.
+Hip adductors/abductors and hamstrings/quadriceps are also busy producing the outward push motion towards the up/left/right position for the toes, and pulling them back inwards to hit the down arrow.
+The ankle itself does have some small part in this, too, with just about everything in there being engaged in a lot of the micro-efficient motions, the tibialis anterior doing a lot of the lifting work for pulling your feet upward and downward for hitting multiple of the same panel in a row.
+The extensor digitorum/hallucis longus are also useful for this, allowing the toes themselves to generate a bit of extra lift for your left/right and up arrows respectively.

+You don't need to remember all that, but the important thing is to remember that your whole body is involved in this.
+Your muscles should be loose, and all looking to do part of the job in getting the push/pull, lift, and rotary motions comfortable.

 ### Posture